-Interactive infographics allow users to explore a dataset for themselves -- often by providing details on mouseover, giving different coordinated views, or panning and zooming.
-Unsurprisingly, some of the best interactive infographics have been created by the Interactive or online departments of major news organizations, and they tend to take advantage of modern web browsers.
+Interactive infographics allow users to explore a dataset for themselves - often by providing details on mouseover, giving different coordinated views, or panning and zooming.
+Unsurprisingly, some of the best interactive infographics have been created by the interactive or online departments of major news organizations, and they tend to take advantage of modern web browsers.

 For example, the CNN Ecosphere explores the potential of WebGL for data visualization with some beautiful results.
-The interactive infographic is also live, pulling in current Twitter data.
+The interactive infographic is also dynamic, pulling in current Twitter data.
 You can use a hashtag or add your own tweet to the mix and see your opinion grow on a tree.